cloud66/help-old/_posts/toolbelt/tail.md

 ---
 layout: post
 template: two-col
-title:  "Toolbelt logging"
+title:  "Toolbelt tail command"
-date:   2025-01-25 01:01:01
+date:   2040-01-18 01:01:01
 categories: toolbelt
-lead: Tail your logs for easy debugging
+lead: Tail your logs with the toolbelt
-search-tags: ['']
-tags: ['Toolbelt']
 ---

-Use this command to tail your $STACK_PATH logs.
+This will run a Linux tail command on the specified server and given logfile.
+Logs are read from your stacks log folder `$STACK_PATH/log` and should be the full logfile name including the extension.

 <h3 id="usage">Usage</h3>